Be Kind, Rewind | Nostalgia, Patience & The Art of Slowing Down

 Do you remember VHS tapes?

-I still have a few videos from when I was a kid — Tina Turner concerts, tapes and tapes of Count Duckula, and those home-recorded ones from off the telly.
-Usually with two and a half films on them (the half because you didn’t want to waste the full potential of the tape), a smudged, handwritten label peeling at the edge, listing what you think might be on it: Liar Liar.
+I still have a few from when I was a kid - Tina Turner concerts, tapes and tapes of Count Duckula, and those home-recorded ones off the telly.
+Usually with two and a half films on them (the half because you didn't want to waste the tape's full potential), a smudged handwritten label peeling at the edge: Liar Liar.
 Ghostbusters.
 Vertigo?

-Having a movie night and going to the video store was my absolute favourite thing to do.
+Having a movie night and going to the video store was my absolute favourite thing.

 You took your time in the video store.

-That’s a bit of a lost art now, isn’t it?
+That's a bit of a lost art now.

-Mum would always let us get two or three films, so choosing the right combination was very important.
+Mum always let us choose two or three films, which meant the combination mattered enormously.
+There was real weight to the decision.

 "Be Kind, Rewind."

-Be Kind, Rewind feels like a lesson we’ve quietly left behind — about patience, presence, and small acts of consideration.
+Be Kind, Rewind feels like a lesson we've quietly left behind.
+About patience.
+Presence.
+Small acts of consideration.

-The world could use a few more rewinds, don’t you think?
+The world could use a few more rewinds.